How to Care for Nambu Ironware

 - Do not boil water with an iron teapot.

-- Do not use metal scrubbers to polish enameled inside.
+- Do not use metal scrubbers on the enameled interior.

 Care After Use